piface314/ygo-fabrica/README.md

-If you built YGOFabrica from source **or** downloaded and unzipped a [pre-built release](https://github.com/piface314/ygo-fabrica/releases) for your system, there will be a folder called `res`.
+If you built YGOFabrica from source **or** downloaded and unzipped a [pre-built release](https://github.com/piface314/ygo-fabrica/releases) for your system, there is a folder called `res`.

 Inside it, there is `res/composer/fonts`, which is supposed to keep font files used by the Composer module, that generates card pics from a card database.